cuiyongbo/hello-world/my_wiki/programmer_note/python/python_exception_handling_note.rst

       If there is ExceptionII, ExceptionIII or ExceptionIV, then execute this block.
       ......................
    else:
       If there is no exception then execute this block.
+   finally:
+      cleanup_stuff() # execute always no matter whether there is an exception or not

 .. code-block:: py
    :caption: Example 1